 The Trustees hold annuity policies with Friends Life and Canada Life Limited that secure the pensions payable to specified beneficiaries.
 These policies have been valued by Aon, the Fund Actuary.
-Both policies have been valued on the technical provisions assumptions agreed for the 31 December 2019.
-Further details of the technical provisions assumptions used is set out below.
+Both policies have been valued on the technical provisions assumptions agreed for the 31 December 2019 actuarial valuation, updated for market conditions at the current year end.
+Further details of the technical provisions' assumptions used is set out below.